MBulli/SmartCommandlineArgs/MarketplaceOverview.md

 For VS 2015 the last supported version is [v2.3.2](https://github.com/MBulli/SmartCommandlineArgs/releases/download/v2.3.2/SmartCmdArgs-v2.3.2.vsix)

-A Visual Studio Extension which aims to provide a better UI to manage your command line arguments and environment variables.
+A Visual Studio Extension which aims to provide a better UI to manage your command line arguments, environment variables, working directory, and launch app.

 ![Main Window](vsix_preview_image.png "Command Line Arguments window, showning all projects")